 - The defendant (the accused party) owed the plaintiff a duty of care.
 All drivers assume a duty of care to other drivers, passengers, pedestrians, and others on the roadway when they get behind the wheel.
 If an auto accident stems from a defective product, such as bad brakes, the manufacturer owed a duty of care to its consumers.
 An accident due to a roadway defect, such as a broken stoplight, comes under the duty of care of the party in charge of roadway maintenance.

 - The defendant breached his or her duty of care.
 The defendant’s breach of care is the crux of personal injury law.
 It is the plaintiff’s burden of proof to convince the judge or jury of the defendant’s breach of duty, such as texting and driving or driving under the influence.
-The right personal injury lawyer is critical in this step, as it is your lawyer who can gather evidence and eyewitness testimonies, and use a variety of means to recreate your accident and prove its cause(s).
+The help of our Sacramento car accident lawyers is critical, as it is your legal professional who can gather evidence and eyewitness testimonies, and use a variety of means to recreate your accident and prove its cause(s).
 If a car accident takes the form of a defective product case, the plaintiff does not bear the burden of proving this element.

 - The accident caused compensable damages.
 If a plaintiff did not suffer any damages, there is no reason to file a personal injury claim.
 Damages may include physical injury, pain and suffering, mental anguish, emotional distress, medical bills, lost wages, the lost capacity to work, lost quality of life, and/or property damage.

-A skilled personal injury attorney will strive to maximize recovery with powerful storytelling to show the judge or jury the extent of the plaintiff’s damages.
+A skilled Sacramento car accident attorney will strive to maximize recovery with powerful storytelling to show the judge or jury the extent of the plaintiff’s damages.
 At Eric Ratinoff Law Corp, we use multiple forms of advanced storytelling aided by top technologies to paint an accurate and compelling portrayal of your accident and injuries.
-We know what it takes to prove a car accident case, to gather and protect important evidence, conduct eyewitness interviews, hire experts, and more on your behalf.
+Our Car accident lawyers know what it takes to prove a case, to gather and protect important evidence, conduct eyewitness interviews, hire experts, and more on your behalf.

 Car Accident Fatalities in California